- Applying to study

-For Summer A and Summer B, this deadline is midnight on the Friday of the first week of term.
+For Summer, this deadline is midnight on the Friday of the first week of term.

-When adding subjects consider program and subject rules, and check the timetable to make sure your subjects do not have lectures or tutorials that clash with each other.
+When adding subjects consider program and subject rules (look up your course and units in the Western Sydney University Handbook to check for rules), and check the timetable to make sure your subjects do not have lectures or tutorials that clash with each other.